octarinesec/octarine-operator/README.md

  * Deploy and manage the Container Advanced product bundle (including the runtime for Kubernetes security)
  * Automatically fetch and deploy the Carbon Black Cloud Container private image registry secret
  * Automatically register the Carbon Black Cloud Container cluster
- * Manage the Container Essentials validationng webhook - dynamically manage the admission control webhook to avoid possible downtime
+ * Manage the Container Essentials validating webhook - dynamically manage the admission control webhook to avoid possible downtime
  * Monitor and report agent availability to the Carbon Black console

 The Carbon Black Cloud Container Operator utilizes the operator-framework to create a GO operator, which is responsible for managing and monitoring the Cloud Container components deployment.